roobenweb/roobenweb/_posts/tutorials/2024-02-25-convert-traffic-to-sales.markdown

 categories: tutorial
 tags: tutorial
 ---

-## Why Converting Your Website Traffic is Important
-Getting people to come to your website can be a hard task you, if you'd like to know more about ways of getting people to visit your website check out this post I wrote <a href="/tutorials/how-to-get-traffic-to-your-website/" target="_blank">How to Get Traffic To Your website</a>
+Getting people to come to your website can be tricky, if you'd like to know more about ways of getting people to visit your website check out this post I wrote <a href="/tutorials/how-to-get-traffic-to-your-website/" target="_blank">How to Get Traffic To Your website</a>

 ## What is a landing page?
 Landing pages are webpages that are specifically designed to convert visitors into sales or leads.